bcgov/fasstr/README.md

 to another month than 1 (for January).
 A water year can be defined as a 12-month period that comprises a complete hydrologic cycle (wet seasons can typically cross calendar year), typically starting with the month with minimum flows (the start of a new water recharge cycle).
-As water years commonly start in October, the default water year is October for ‘fasstr’.
-If another start month is desired, you can choose is using the `water_year_start` argument (numeric month) to designate the water year time period.
-The water year label is designated by the year it ends in (e.g. water year 2000 goes from Oct 1, 1999 to Sep 30, 2000).
+If another start month is desired, you can choose it using the `water_year_start` argument (numeric month).
+The water year identifier is designated by the year it ends in (e.g. a water year from Oct 1, 1999 to Sep 30, 2000 is designated as 2000).
 Start, end and excluded years will be based on the specified water year.

 For your own analyses, you can add date variables to your dataset using the `add_date_variables()` or `add_seasons()` functions.